agustincriado/baratto/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started
+First, run the command ``npm install`` to add every required dependencie to work Firebase configuration is set on firebase.js file and exporting "app" and "db" for every component who needs it Aswell it wil run on localhost while it in development until deploy on production

-First, run the development server:
+Second, run the development server:

 ```bash
 npm run dev